inr-kit/twps/docs/source/conclusion.rst

 one gets possibility to use the whole legacy of Python when writing input decks.

-TSP was used by the author to generate input files for MCNP code :raw-latex:`\cite{mcnpREF}` and KANEXT system :raw-latex:`\cite{kanext}` under Linux and Windows operating systems.
+TWPS was used by the author to generate input files for MCNP code :raw-latex:`\cite{mcnpREF}` and KANEXT system :raw-latex:`\cite{kanext}` under Linux and Windows operating systems.